alistairdent/alistairdent.github.io/_posts/2016-02-07-on-cookies.md

 If a user bought a particularly expensive piece of furniture, then maybe they should be advertised to for a year or more, to distinguish that customer from somebody who won’t buy at that high price point.
 An advertiser might decide to pay more for that user in future campaigns.

->Each of these has a different recency requirement (and acceptable maximum frequency), but will also have a different level of effectiveness for one key reason: cookies don’t last forever.
+> Each of these has a different recency requirement (and acceptable maximum frequency), but will also have a different level of effectiveness for one key reason: cookies don’t last forever.

 Cookies are an imperfect source of understanding users:
--Some browsers (e.g. mobile safari) simply don’t store third party cookies at all.
+- Some browsers (e.g. mobile safari) simply don’t store third party cookies at all.
--Users move between devices a lot, and cookies are one-device, one-browser.
+- Users move between devices a lot, and cookies are one-device, one-browser.
--People reset their machines, move their user folders, uninstall and reinstall browsers, and do other activities that don’t carry cookies with them.
+- People reset their machines, move their user folders, uninstall and reinstall browsers, and do other activities that don’t carry cookies with them.
--On desktops, corporate IT policies might affect how long cookies are stored.
+- On desktops, corporate IT policies might affect how long cookies are stored.
--On home machines, households often share devices between different users.
+- On home machines, households often share devices between different users.
--Private browsing or do-not-track requests won’t store any cookies beyond the session.
+- Private browsing or do-not-track requests won’t store any cookies beyond the session.
--Computer cleanup tools remove cookies, sometimes on a regular schedule.
+- Computer cleanup tools remove cookies, sometimes on a regular schedule.

 What we see as a result is that cookies tend to last for different amounts of time, and a strategy targeting users in the first day or two after a cookie being set is more likely to have a big audience to target than a strategy targeting users 12 months later.

-##Cookie deletion rates
+## Cookie deletion rates

 Any of the above actions can be classified as a cookie deletion for our purposes, but it’s hard to measure just how often cookies are deleted.
 There is no “view of the truth” to compare stats against, so we rely on surveys and panels.
 Panels always underestimate how often cookies are deleted, because they focus on proactive deletions, excluding the other ways cookies fail to persist.